Leviatan1121/UUID.js/README.md

 # Welcome to UUID 👋

 UUID.js is a simple and lightweight JavaScript library for generating universally unique identifiers (UUIDs).

 It provides an easy and efficient way to create unique identifiers for various applications.

 Whether you're working in a Node.js environment or embedding it directly in your HTML with a script tag, UUID.js is a straightforward solution for generating UUIDs.

 ## Features

 - Generate UUIDs
-- If needed, recycle or reuse UUIDs
+- If needed, recycle or reuse any UUID
+- Set the character set for your UUIDs
+- Limit the maximum amount of UUIDs to generate
+- Check how many UUIDs are you using or available
+- Check the UUIDs available
 - Simple and lightweight
 - Easy to install and use